mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 a crash does occur, the impact is quite severe: there is no protocol for a running VM to close its connection to a Xenstore and open a new one, so if Xenstore crashes then running VMs are simply left orphaned.
-VMs in this state are impossible to manage properly: there is no way to shutdown cleanly, to suspend/resume or migrate, or to configure any disk or network interfaces.
+VMs in this state are impossible to manage properly: there is no way to shut them down cleanly, to suspend/resume or migrate, or to configure any disk or network interfaces.
 Typically when Xenstore crashes the host is rebooted shortly after.